 5.0 out of 5 stars.
 Character Development Meets Aviation Suspense, By Maverick

 This review is from: Captain (Paperback)

 Thomas Block’s latest work, Captain, is his finest effort to date.
 The piece contains excellent character development across its entire complement of lead characters.

 Their personalities and actions are extremely convincing and alluring.
 The plot is very suspenseful and will keep you rooting for the Captain until the very end!
 Well done, Captain Block!

-Wayne Allen, BC, Canada
+5.0 out of 5 stars Wayne Allen, BC, Canada

 Definately one of the best aviation-related books I have read.
 Fast-paced action once you’re past the first few chapters that introduce the main characters.

 Not surprisingly, the actions of the airline executives and government agencies are more focused on covering their asses rather than on the plight of the stricken aircraft and her passengers and crew.
 Heroic and unconventional actions by experienced, seasoned pilots faced with out-of-control computer automation.